Cuis-Smalltalk/Learning-Cuis/SamplePackage1.md

 The way this works is

 - Enter a word, or part of a word.
-- Either press <enter> or click on one of the four buttons.
+- Either press Enter/Carriage Return or click on one of the four buttons.

 Pressing enter (carriage return) is the same as clicking on button labeled  'Interlingua Contains'.